snap-one/docs-driverworks-fundamentals/source/includes/9_commands/_1-COMMANDS.md

 </command>
 ```

-The ability of a Proxy driver to deliver a browse-able list of related elements can be supported through the use of the [CUSTOM\_SELECT property][1].
+The ability of a Proxy driver to deliver a browse-able list of related elements can be supported through the use of the CUSTOM\_SELECT property.

 These lists could represent stations, channels or actual media.
 The elements delivered in the list can then be used as parameter in a command.